What Others Have Said About Mike Hudak

 federal legislation that would provide compensation to ranchers who voluntarily relinquish their federal grazing permits.

-In the years since adoption of the Sierra Club’s current grazing policy I have continued my investigations of western grazing allotments and to write
+In the years since adoption of the Sierra Club’s current grazing policy I continued my investigations of western grazing allotments and to write

 to develop Internet